Pop Archives

 A traditional American folk song collected, for example, by Carl Sandburg in The American Songbag (1927).

 The song about Willie, the chimney sweeper who ‘had the drug habit and he had it bad’, is clearly a source for Minnie The Moocher.
-See the lyrics to the recent version by Dan Zanes at Festival Five Records.
+Lyrics at The Mud Cat Café.

 Bill Casey suggests that Minnie is the preserve of the more populist jazz bands… while Willie gets the nod from the purists.
 (Email to PopArchives.)